pombredanne/zzz/README.md

 ## Benefit

-You will no longer have to write annoying `while`/`time.sleep()` checks to wait until a variable is euqal to a certain value.
+You will no longer have to write annoying `while`/`time.sleep()` checks to wait until a variable is equal to a certain value.

 ## Usage